Genesis (Job for a Cowboy album)

 Genesis is the debut studio album by American death metal band Job for a Cowboy.
-Released on May 15, 2007 through Metal Blade Records, it is their first concept album and is based on possible consequences of the VeriChip, along with the Book of Revelation and apocalyptic theories.
+The album was released on May 15, 2007 through Metal Blade Records, it is their first concept album and is based on possible consequences of the VeriChip, along with the Book of Revelation and apocalyptic theories.
 It also sees Job for a Cowboy's change into a more straightforward death metal based sound with their previous release, Doom being within the deathcore genre.

 Those who pre-ordered the album received signed copies in the days preceding its official release date of May 15, 2007.
 Genesis is the final release by Job for a Cowboy to feature founding member Ravi Bhadriraju.
 This album also marked the last time the band would work with drummer Elliot Sellers, who announced that he would be leaving the band immediately after recording to go back to school.
 He was replaced by Jon Rice for the following tour and remained with the band until October 2013.